On the Kawamata-Viehweg vanishing theorem for log Calabi-Yau surfaces in large characteristic: Proof of Theorems and

-\begin{lem} Let $I\subset [0,1]\cap \Q$ be a DCC set of rational numbers.
-There exists a positive integer $p(I)$ depending only on $I$ with the following property.
-Let $(X, B)$ be a log Calabi-Yau surface over an algebraically closed field of characteristic $p>p(I)$ such that \begin{enumerate} \item[\textup{(1)}] $(X,B)$ is klt, \item[\textup{(2)}] the coefficients of $B$ belong to $I$, and \item[\textup{(3)}] $B\neq 0$. \end{enumerate} Then $(X, B)$ is log liftable. \end{lem} \begin{proof} By Lemma \ref{lem:epsilon-dlt}, we can find $\epsilon(I)$ depending only on $I$ such that every $(X,B)$ as in the lemma is $\epsilon(I)$-klt.
+\begin{prop} Let $I\subset [0,1]\cap \Q$ be a DCC set of rational numbers.
+There exists a positive integer $p(I)$ depending only on $I$ with the following property: For every projective surface pair $(X, B)$ over an algebraically closed field of characteristic $p>p(I)$ satisfying the following conditions: \begin{enumerate} \item[\textup{(1)}] $(X,B)$ is klt log Calabi-Yau, and \item[\textup{(2)}] the coefficients of $B$ belong to $I$, \end{enumerate} the pair $(X, B)$ is log liftable. \end{prop} \begin{proof} By Lemma \ref{lem:global ACC}, we can assume that $I$ is a finite set.
+Furthermore, by Proposition \ref{prop:epsilon-dlt}, we can find $\epsilon(I)$ depending only on $I$, such that every projective surface pair $(X, B)$ over an algebraically closed field satisfying conditions (1) and (2) is $\epsilon(I)$-klt.
+Then we can use \cite[Lemma 3.6]{Kaw3} to find a uniform bound $m(I)$ on the $\Q$-factorial index, depending only on $I$.
+We replace $I$ with $I\cup\{\frac{1}{m(I)},\ldots, \frac{m(I)-1}{m(I)}\}$.

+\textbf{Step 1: The case where $B\neq 0$.}\,\, In this step, we aim to find the desired positive integer $p(I)$ under the additional assumption that $B\neq 0$.

+Let $(X, B)$ a projective surface pair over an algebraically closed field of characteristic $p$ satisfying the conditions (1) and (2).
 Since $K_{X}\equiv -B$ is not pseudo-effective, we can run a $K_X$-MMP to obtain a birational contraction $\phi\colon X\to X'$ and a $K_{X'}$-Mori fiber space $X'\to Z$.
-Then $(X', B'\coloneqq \phi_{*}B)$ is $\epsilon(I)$-klt and log Calabi-Yau.
-By Lemma \ref{lem:push} (2), it suffices to show that $(X', B')$ is log liftable.
-Since we may assume that $I$ is a finite set by Lemma \ref{lem:global ACC}, we conclude the assertion by \cite[Lemma 3.14]{Kaw3}. \end{proof}
+By Lemma \ref{lem:log CY}, the pair $(X', B'\coloneqq \phi_{*}B)$ is $\epsilon(I)$-klt log Calabi-Yau.
+Note that $K_{X'}+B'$ is $\Q$-Cartier because $X'$ is $\Q$-factorial.
+Additionally, using Lemma \ref{lem:push} (2), we can deduce that if $(X', B')$ is log liftable, then so is $(X,B)$.
+Finally, we can conclude the existence of the desired positive integer $p(I)$ by \cite[Lemma 3.14]{Kaw3}.

+\textbf{Step 2: The case where $B=0$.}\,\, We take $p(I)$ as defined above and replace it with $\max\{p(I), 19\}$.
+In this step, we aim to prove that a klt log Calabi-Yau surface pair $(X,0)$ over an algebraically closed field of characteristic $p>p(I)$ is log liftable, thus completing the proof of the proposition.